 This game developed by 4A Games is an even more intense test of a notebook’s graphics performance than “Bioshock Infinite.”
 Just as before, we run the included benchmark tool, which runs through a single scene three times and provides the average framerate across all three runs.
 To give a rounded idea of performance, we run the benchmark four times.
 First, we run the tool twice at 1366 x 768 resolution.
 Then, we run the benchmark twice more at 1920 x 1080, then twice more at a notebook’s native resolution.
 At all resolutions, we run the test once with settings set to low, and DirectX 11 tessellation and NVidia PhysX deactivated, then again with all settings maxed and activated.

 As always, 30 frames per seconds if considered playable.
 However, given “Metro: Last Light’s” demanding nature, a score between 17 and 27 frames per second at native resolution and the highest settings is considered good, but still unplayable.

-This test, developed in the LAPTOP labs, replicates continuous web surfing over Wi-Fi until the battery is completely drained.
+This test, developed in the Laptop labs, replicates continuous web surfing over Wi-Fi until the battery is completely drained.
 Starting with a full battery, a notebook runs a script that visits 60 popular web sites in a loop, pausing for 30 seconds on each, then closing and reopening the notebook’s native browser with the next page.
-The test is run with the screen at 40 percent brightness, and the notebook’s settings are tweaked to prevent it from entering standby mode or going into hibernation.
+The test is run with the screen at 100 nits, and the notebook’s settings are tweaked to prevent it from entering standby mode or going into hibernation.

 Using a stopwatch, we record the amount of time the notebook takes to boot from being completely shut down to the moment we have control of the desktop and all of the system tray items are loaded.